 Can I Add a Driver to My Insurance if They Don’t Live With Me?

 In most cases, insurance companies won’t allow you to add a driver to your policy that doesn’t live with you.
-However, some companies might make an exception if the driver you’re adding uses your car regularly.
+However, some companies might make an exception if the driver you’re adding uses your car regularly, like your children who are not living with you and are considered young drivers.
 It’s crucial that you contact your insurer directly to understand your options.

 Sometimes, it’s unnecessary to add a person to your insurance if they’ll only be driving your car temporarily — such cases are usually covered by your policy’s “permissive use” clause.